 Digital products are intangible, non-physical assets that are sold online.
 After purchase, they are accessed online or downloaded to a computer or other device.

 Digital products are mostly virtual.
 In some cases, they may have a physical component.
 For example, a membership site may offer PDF downloads that can be printed.
 An online course may include a workbook and resources that are mailed to students.
+If you're looking for a way to design your workbook, Brush Galaxy provides assets for digital artists in a PDF format in the form of tutorial guide, or brush plug-ins, that can be directly used in a digital art software.

 The best digital products for making money online